EEP - Execution Evidence Platform

 • Outputs: depending on version and license state, sessions may also be previewed, packaged, or exported

-• Use model: suited to later review by the same team or another reviewer
+• Use model: suited to later review by the same team, AI Model or another reviewer

 What the product supports